Kormit-Panel/kormit/frontend/README.md

 # Kormit Frontend

-Vue.js-based frontend application for Kormit.
+Vue.js-based frontend application for Kormit, using Vite as a build tool.

 ## Directory Structure